-The 2016 call for these Fellowships has been published by the European Commission with an application deadline of 14 September 2016.
+The 2017 call for these Fellowships has been published by the European Commission with an application deadline of 14 September 2017 (17:00 CEST).

-The EUI organises a pre-selection with a deadline of 31 May 2016, which has now passed.
+The EUI organises a pre-selection with a deadline of 5 June 2017 (24:00 CEST).
 Candidates should ensure that they fulfil the conditions of eligibility and send an expression of interest to the EUI by applying online.